kanishkgautam98/kanishkgautam98.github.io/_pages/about.md

 ## Teaching Experience
 ### Coding Ninjas
-*	As a teaching assistant, I was involved in taking doubt sessions, debugging codes and helping students in their assignments & various projects.
+*	Involved in taking doubt sessions, debugging codes and assisting students with their assignments and projects.

 ## Projects

 ### [Alerts](https://github.com/kanishkgautam98/Alerts)
-* A web app that keeps the user updated with the latest notifications from websites like YouTube, LinkedIn, Medium, and Reddit.
-It schedules data fetching periodically using celery beat and scrapes these sites with selenium’s help, updating the local database with the latest notifications.
+* Alerts is a web app that keeps the user updated with the latest notifications from websites like YouTube, LinkedIn, Medium, and Reddit.
+It schedules data fetching periodically using celery beat and scrapes these sites with selenium’s help, stores data in the local database and updates the user with the latest notifications.

 ### [Hybrid Calculator](https://github.com/kanishkgautam98/HybridCalculator)
 * This is a compiler design project, which is capable of solving all the modern scientific calculations.
 It is designed using lex and yacc.
-After generating appropriate files, it is compiled using gcc.
+After generating appropriate files, they are compiled using gcc.

 ### [Canvass](https://github.com/kanishkgautam98/Canvass)
 * A social networking app.
-*	Provides features like real time news, feed, groups, comments, notifications, chat and messages.
+*	It provides features like real time news, feed, groups, comments, notifications, chat and messages.

 ### [Eigen Faces](https://github.com/kanishkgautam98/EigenFaces)
 * An application to visualize Eigenfaces and implementation of image compression using PCA.
 Users can select an image and use scroll bars to visualize the top 10 principal component’s impact on each image.

 ### [Fake News Detection](https://github.com/kanishkgautam98/FakeNewsDetection)
-* This repository contains all the work of my capstone project Fake-News Detection.
+* This repository contains the work of my capstone project Fake-News Detection.

 ### [SPOJ Solutions](https://github.com/kanishkgautam98/SPOJ)
 * This repository contains my solutions to the classical SPOJ problems and leetcode problems.
-Apart from the most of the implementations found out on the web, this repository has simple and concise solutions to all the problems.
+Apart from the most of the implementations found out on the web, this repository has simple and concise solutions to problems.

 ### [News Scrapers](https://github.com/kanishkgautam98/News-Scrapers)
 * This repository contains news scrapers of popular English newspapers.